Skip to main content

 1. Choose the right time and location for your registration drive so plenty of your target people will see you.
 Be sure to get permission to conduct the drive if the location is on private property.

 2. Engage voters by asking “Can I help you update your registration?” and “Are you registered to vote at your current address?”
-Don’t forget to smile and stay upbeat – a little kindness and energy goes a long way.
+Don’t forget to smile and stay upbeat – a little kindness and energy go a long way.

 3. Have plenty of registration forms with you in English and in Spanish.
-Get forms from the county Board of Elections or Democracy North Carolina.
+Get forms from the County Board of Elections or Democracy North Carolina.

 4. Other supplies: Clipboards, pens (black ink only), a visible sign saying “Register to Vote,” a bin or large envelope for completed forms.
 Also bring stickers and fun stuff to give away, flyers about voting rights and how and when to vote, and this guide for volunteers.

 5. Recruit plenty of volunteers.
-Usually only about 75% of those who sign up to help will actually show up.
+Usually, only about 75% of those who sign up to help will actually show up.

 6. Be non-partisan.
 Don’t tell people what party to register for or who to vote for.
 Don’t have signs or buttons for a candidate.
 You must help register anyone regardless of what party they choose.
 Note: You can state your position on an amendment or bond issue and still be non-partisan.